Anti-Money-Laundering Officer

 Core duties

-- Prepare and update the company-specific risk analysis under Section 5 GwG annually.
+- Prepare the company-specific risk analysis under Section 5 GwG and review and update it regularly.

 - Implement internal procedures and controls under Section 6 GwG including KYC and screening.